‘Beautiful Tuesday’: A psychedelic Indian/Celtic/Zen stew?

 WELL … features just three human musicians and only a handful of ‘real’ instruments: two guitars, piano, Hammond organ, sax (and voice).
 But by the end there are over a hundred tracks of midi and effects delivering the powerful emotional journey I was aiming for.

 WELL … is one of my most personal songs, and still one that I’m most proud of.
-Check out the full length video below.
+Check out the full length video here.

-Right now we’re writing and recording a brand new set of songs, first track due for release in November 2023.
+Right now we’re writing and recording a brand new set of songs launching throughout 2024.
 Why not get in touch to find out more - we’re on all the links, top of the page.
 And meanwhile check out ‘A Day of Rainbows’ and other songs here on our website and at: https://linktr.ee/vegsandcars Thanks for reading.
 And listening!